-The Corporation reported a net loss of \$56.6 million and generated positive cash flows related to operations totalling \$195.1 million for the quarter ended January 31, 2023.
-In addition to its balances of cash and cash equivalents of \$467.7 million as at January 31, 2023, and as described in Note 9, the Corporation has financing facilities that allow it to borrow up to \$963.3 million, \$863.2 million of which was drawn as at January 31, 2023, and the ratios applicable to the credit facilities are suspended until October 29, 2023.
+For the six-month period ended April 30, 2023, the Corporation reported a net loss of \$85.8 million and generated cash flows from operating activities of \$42.5 million (before operating items not involving an outlay (receipt) of cash and net change in assets and liabilities related to operations).
+In addition to its balances of cash and cash equivalents of \$623.6 million as at April 30, 2023, and as described in Note 9, the Corporation has financing facilities that allow it to borrow up to \$963.3 million, \$863.2 million of which was drawn as at April 30, 2023, and the ratios applicable to the credit facilities are suspended until October 29, 2023.